slott56/slott56.github.io/Pelican/content/pages/area_effect_computations.rst

-We can see the four arguments, with errors flying out of the overall ``Mul`` operator node.
+We can see the four arguments, with arrows flying out of the overall ``Mul`` operator node.
 A cube root operation, :math:`\sqrt[3]x`, is represented internally using a ``Pow`` node, meaning :math:`x^\frac{1}{3}`, which seems kind of awkward at first.
 However,